Lynne Rienner Publishers Logo

 Robert P. Watson

 Whether editing speeches and appearing on the campaign trail, presiding over White House renovations and social events, championing important causes, or functioning as the president's most trusted adviser, first ladies have made significant contributions to the heads-of-state's careers and to the nation.
-Yet, the accomplishments of those who have acted as the power behind the presidency have gone More >
+Yet, the accomplishments of those who have acted as the power behind the presidency More >

 Anticipating Madam President